ahsueh1996/1inch-swap/diary/emma/hackers-log.md

     - Step 4 - build/hack it!
 (16hr)
     - Step 5 - because it's a ethglobal, remember to save time for video making and submission prep!
 (3hr)
 * 0818 Got the overall architecture figured out!
 Interesting stuff!
 Let's see if it works as expected.
 Now time to hunt for food.
+* 1332 LLM is so bad at Aiken.
+Wow.
+Maybe it's faster I go read some tutorials and docs.
+Trying Plutus Haskell instead.... but this ghcup dependency took forever to install (it's been running for the last 30mins at least.... doesn't help that wifi keeps dropping either).
+The original LOP-based cardanoswap uses `plu-ts`.
+Will try that instead.